-Wisconsin statutes require comprehensive plans to include twenty-year projections for residential, commercial, industrial, and agricultural uses by five-year increment.
+Wisconsin statutes require comprehensive plans to include twenty-year projections for residential, commercial, industrial, and agricultural uses by five-year increments.
 A summary of future land use projections developed by East Central Wisconsin Regional Planning Commission is listed below.

-Existing residential density was calculated at just over 1 unit per acre.
-If this density remains constant and projections utilize the minimum lot size for parcels zoned general agriculture, the Town of Hancock would likely experience and increase of 296 residential acres by 2030.
-Commercial and industrial increases are forecast to coincide with increases in residential development (increases of 25 acres commercial, and 13 acres industrial.)
+Existing residential density was calculated at just over 2 units per acre.
+If this density remains constant and projections utilize the minimum lot size for parcels zoned general agriculture, the Town of Leon would likely experience and increase of 1029 residential acres by 2030.
+Commercial and industrial increases are forecast to coincide with increases in residential development (increases of 2 acres commercial, and 1 acre industrial.)
 See Table 8.2.